Azure/azure-functions-dotnet-worker/extensions/Worker.Extensions.Shared/readme.md

 ## Adding files

-Just add any `.cs` file here as needed.
+Just add any `.cs` or `.resx` file here as needed.
 Some things to keep in mind:

-❌ `.resx` files are not yet supported.
-Additional work is needed to transform how they are included into the target projects.
 ❌ **never** include `public` types. \
 ✅ `internal` or `private` are fine. \
-⚠️ consider always rooting the namespace as `Microsoft.Azure.Functions.Worker`. \
+⚠️ consider rooting the namespace of shared types as `Microsoft.Azure.Functions.Worker.Extensions`. \

 ## How to reference